Gleland/SpectralAnalysis/README.md

 ## Files saved during program execution

 1. 10000_peak.csv: To save computation later on, two peaks of interest (10,000 and 11,200 cm-1) are automatically saved as a csv for later analysis.
-This is helpful for methane and etane mixtures, but can be commented out if undesired.
+This is helpful for methane and ethane mixtures, but can be commented out if undesired.
 2. 11200_peak.csv: Same as above, this time for the 11,200 cm-1 peak.
-3. 10000area.txt: The trapezoidal rule is invoked on the 10000_peak.csv file to calcualte dthe integrated area.
+3. 10000area.txt: The trapezoidal rule is invoked on the 10000_peak.csv file to calculate the integrated area.
 4. 11200area.txt: same as above, this time for the 11,200 cm-1 peak.
-5. alpha_coeffs.csv: Absorption coefficients calculated during the program, saved as a csv file for later plotting and calcualtions as needed
+5. alpha_coeffs.csv: Absorption coefficients calculated during the program, saved as a csv file for later plotting and calculations as needed
 6. alpha_coeffs.pdf: screenshot of the absorption coefficients taken during program execution for later reference
-7. continuum_chosen.pdf: screenshot of the continuum chosen during program execution for later refernce
+7. continuum_chosen.pdf: screenshot of the continuum chosen during program execution for later reference
 8. continuum_polynomial.txt: The continuum polynomial is saved for future use if someone wants to plot the curve again
-9. dv_filt_specturm.pdf: The specturm after it has been filtered and a background divie (raw/bg) has been performed
+9. dv_filt_specturm.pdf: The spectrum after it has been filtered and a background divide (raw/background) has been performed
 10. continuum_polynomial.txt: The continuum polynomial is saved for future use if someone wants to plot the curve again
-11. dv_filt_specturm.pdf: The specturm after it has been filtered and a background divie (raw/bg) has been performed
+11. dv_filt_specturm.pdf: The spectrum after it has been filtered and a background divide (raw/background) has been performed
 12. continuum_polynomial.txt: The continuum polynomial is saved for future use if someone wants to plot the curve again
-13. dv_filt_specturm.pdf: The specturm after it has been filtered and a background divie (raw/bg) has been performed
+13. dv_filt_specturm.pdf: The spectrum after it has been filtered and a background divide (raw/background) has been performed
-14. fft_data.csv: the raw data after the fft filter has been applied for future reference if needed
+14. fft_data.csv: the raw data after the FFT filter has been applied for future reference if needed
 15. FFT_filter.pdf: A screenshot of the filter window chosen during program execution
-16. freq_window.csv: a csv file of the values picked for the fft filter
+16. freq_window.csv: a csv file of the values picked for the FFT filter
 17. FFT_Raw_bg_data.csv: same as above, but for the background data
-18. fft_background.pdf: a screenshot of the fft performed on the background data during program execution
+18. fft_background.pdf: a screenshot of the FFT performed on the background data during program execution
-19. rawbackground.pdf: a screenshot of the raw background data being plotted at the beginning of the progrma for future reference
+19. rawbackground.pdf: a screenshot of the raw background data being plotted at the beginning of the program for future reference
 20. rawspecturm.pdf: same as above but for the raw data.
-21. temperature.txt: a txt file with the user's input of the tempreature of the sample
+21. temperature.txt: a txt file with the user's input of the temperature of the sample
 22. concentration.txt: a txt file with the user's input of the concentration of the sample
 23. data_files_used.txt: a txt file with the user's input of the data files used during program execution
 24. time_created.txt: a timestamp of when the program was executed